 10. Freelance medical writer

-If you are passionate about writing, you may consider writing about health.
+If you have a passion for writing, you may consider writing about health.
 Skills to consider include having excellent English grammar and research.
 Your nursing background will come in very handy when you write about healthcare.

-There are so many side hustles available for nurses; all you need to do is find one that works for you!
+Once you’ve narrowed down your choice on the type of job you want to do, you can pursue a side job that meets your needs!
 Be wise about choosing what you want to pursue, and think about the amount of time and effort you can commit to it without compromising your current job.